Corrective Movement (Syria): Aftermath

 The Corrective Movement program encountered difficulties, but it accomplished its goal of building a strong militaristic state that would survive the collapse of communism throughout the world.
 Syria has become a stable and strong country with truly centralized power: professional and combat-ready army turned Syria into regional power.
+Ba'athist Syrian foreign minister Farouk al-Sharaa said in January 2000, "I am not exaggerating when I say that the Corrective Movement, which took place in 1970 under the leadership of Hafez al-Assad ... has crystallized for the first time in modern Arab history a mature and realistic pan-Arab ideology."

 By the end of the 1980s, the communist regimes of the Eastern bloc (and the world in general) were rapidly collapsing one after another, which presented a serious ideological challenge to the government of Hafez al-Assad, but Syrian propaganda confidently and regularly asserted that the path chosen by the Syrian Ba'ath Party was the only correct one, so what was happening to other socialist governments around the world had nothing to do with Syria.
 As Tishreen newspaper stated:

 The collapse of the regimes that used to call themselves socialist in Eastern Europe does not mean the end of socialism and the collapse of socialist thinking.
 Rather it signals the collapse of a pattern of socialist practice that will be rightly judged and assessed by history...
 The importance of the Corrective Movement led by struggler Hafez al-Assad can be seen.
 This movement advanced the principle of political and economic pluralism almost two decades ago.
 It also devised methods for political and social development that proved capable of withstanding the toughest foreign pressures.